swallowcamel/nancywiki/Self-Hosting-Nancy.md

 You can then define your Modules etc and they will get hit as expected.

 ## HttpListenerException
 Note that on Windows hosts a `HttpListenerException` may be thrown with an `Access Denied` message.
 To resolve this the URL has to be added to the ACL.

-Execute the following in PowerShell or CMD running as administrator:
+On Windows Vista/Server 2008 or later, execute the following in PowerShell or CMD running as administrator:

     netsh http add urlacl url=http://+:1234/ user=DOMAIN\username